Matrix Decomposition-Based Approach to Estimate the STARTS Model: Simulation

 For each condition, the model-implied covariance matrix was computed based on the true parameter values, and data following the STARTS model were generated under the assumption of multivariate normality.
-ML, CML and ULS estimations were performed using the \texttt{lavaan} package (version 0.6-20; Rossell, 2012) in R (Version 4.5.1; R Core Team, 2025), whereas Bayesian estimation was carried out using \texttt{blavaan} (Merkle \& Rosseel, 2018), which relies on \textsf{JAGS} and \textsf{Stan} to estimate models via MCMC.
+ML, CML and ULS estimations were performed using the \texttt{lavaan} package (version 0.6-20; Rosseel, 2012) in R (Version 4.5.1; R Core Team, 2025), whereas Bayesian estimation was carried out using a custom-written \textsf{Stan} model implemented through the \texttt{rstan} package.
+In CML, optimization was performed under constraints requiring all variance parameters to be positive.
+In \texttt{lavaan}, such inequality constraints are internally treated as lower bounds on the parameters.
+When nonlinear constraints such as that in Equation~(\ref{within}) are imposed, the constrained optimization routine \texttt{NLMINB.CONSTR} is used.